Skip to content

 Awardees will be notified early in the calendar year of the award, prior to the ACS National Meeting.

 The awardee will receive a $3000 prize, plaque, and a $1500 maximum travel allowance to attend the Fall ACS National Meeting.
 At the National Meeting, an invited symposium is held in the awardee’s honor on topics related to the research field and collaborators that contributed to the award selection.
-An evening reception in honor of the Tess award recipient and other PMSE and POLY award winners will also be held.
+The Awardee will be recognized, along with other PMSE and POLY awardees, at the PMSE/POLY Plenary Lecture and Award Reception.

 Full List of Award Winners